openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    We try our best to avoid warnings in the master branch; however, if some are still displayed, ignore them – the SEPAL team will eventually take care of them.
+    We try our best to avoid warnings in the master branch; however, if some are displayed, ignore them – the SEPAL team will eventually address these warnings.

-A new folder, :code:`build`, has been created in your sepal-doc folder.
+A new folder, :code:`build`, has been created in your **sepal-doc** folder.

 Double-click on :code:`sepal-doc/docs/build/html/index.html`.

-Your browser should open and lead to the landing page of SEPAL documentation.
-(Note: It's a local .html page.
+Your browser should open and lead to the landing page of SEPAL documentation (Note that it's a local .html page.
 The URL at the top of the browser should start with **file://** rather than **https://**.
 There should be no advertisements in the side bar.)

 .. figure:: ../_images/team/contribute/local_landing.png
     :alt: local landing